 These four questions will help determine whether a communication constitutes a meeting subject to the law:

-1) is the communication between members of a public body;
+1) is the communication between or among members of a public body;

 3) does the communication involve a matter within the body’s jurisdiction; and

-4) does the communication fall within an exception listed in the law.
+4) if so, does the communication fall within an exception listed in the law?

 While there is no comprehensive list of public bodies, any multi-member board, commission, committee or subcommittee within the executive or legislative branches 1 of state government, or within any county, district, city, region or town, if established to serve a public purpose, is subject to the law.
 The law includes any multi-member body created to advise or make recommendations to a public body, and also includes the governing board of any local housing or redevelopment authority, and the governing board or body of any authority established by the Legislature to serve a public purpose.
 The law excludes the Legislature and its committees, bodies of the judicial branch, and bodies appointed by a constitutional officer solely for the purpose of advising a constitutional officer.

-Boards of selectmen and school committees are certainly subject to the Open Meeting Law, as are subcommittees of public bodies, regardless of whether their role is decision-making or advisory.
-Neither individual government officials, such as a town manager or police chief, nor members of their staff, are "public bodies" subject to the law, and so they may meet with one another to discuss public business without needing to comply with Open Meeting Law requirements.
+Boards of selectmen and school committees (including those of charter schools) are certainly subject to the Open Meeting Law, as are subcommittees of public bodies, regardless of whether their role is decision-making or advisory.
+Individual government officials, such as a town manager or police chief, and members of their staff are not subject to the law, and so they may meet with one another to discuss public business without needing to comply with Open Meeting Law requirements.
+This exception for individual officials to the general Open Meeting Law does not apply where such officials are serving as members of a multiple-member public body that is subject to the law.

-Bodies appointed by a public official solely for the purpose of advising on a decision that the individual could make himself or herself are not public bodies subject to the Open Meeting Law.
-For example, a school superintendent appoints a four member advisory body to assist her in nominating candidates for school principal, a task the superintendent could perform herself.
+Bodies appointed by a public official solely for the purpose of advising the official on a decision that individual could make alone are not public bodies subject to the Open Meeting Law.
+For example, a school superintendent appoints a five-member advisory body to assist her in nominating candidates for school principal, a task the superintendent could perform herself.
 That advisory body would not be subject to the Open Meeting Law.2

 1 Although the Legislature itself is not a public body subject to the Open Meeting Law, certain legislative commissions are required to follow the Law's requirements.